14 Top-Rated Hiking Trails In Washington State

-This trail is used for hikes, camping, and backpacking.
+This trail is used for hiking, camping, and backpacking.
 A National Park Pass is required to park and no dogs are allowed.

 It’s a 32.8-mile out-and-back hike with a moderate difficulty rating.
 It is highly trafficked from April to October.
-During the winter months, the trail can still be accessed, but it has been known to flood and can wash out at times.
+During the winter months, the trail can still be accessed but has been known to flood and can wash out at times.

 The biodiversity on the Hoh River Trail is quite spectacular!
-You will experience gigantic old-growth trees, moss, rivers, waterfalls and lakes, and panoramic views of the Blue Glacier and Mount Olympus.
+You will experience gigantic old-growth trees, moss, rivers, waterfalls and lakes, and panoramic views of the Blue Glacier and the Olympic Mountains.
 Wildlife such as the Roosevelt Elk and a diverse range of birds are often spotted too.

 Further along the trail, you will find backpackers and climbers headed for the Blue Glacier, which is the furthest point on the trail.
-Pocked with gorgeous, cerulean crevasses, the sight of this marvel alone is worth every bit of the effort put in to reach it.
+Packed with gorgeous, cerulean crevasses, the sight of this marvel alone is worth every bit of effort put in to reach it.

-For beginners and avid adventurers alike, The Hoh Rainforest Trail is a hike that you must do at least once in your lifetime.
+For beginners and avid adventurers alike, the Hoh River Trail is a hike that you will want to cross off your bucket list!

 The Skyline Trail is a 6-mile loop located near Paradise Inn, WA, in Mount Rainier National Park.
 Skyline is on the south side of the National Park and is the most popular hiking area in the Paradise region.